-I displayed these math talk stems and provided students with their own personal reference.
+First, I displayed this math accountable talk stems bulletin display and provided students with their own personal reference.
 Each day, I put a word problem on the board.
-The students worked it out on their paper as I set a timer.
+The students worked it out on their paper & I set a timer.
 When the timer went off, I allowed the students another 3 minutes to just talk about their math with a partner.
-Just good ol’ fashioned math talk 😉

-I swear it almost made me cry seeing the transformation in these kids.
-They relied so heavily on these stems at first, but after a few weeks, they didn’t really even need them anymore!
+You guys, it almost made me cry seeing the transformation in these kids.
+At first, they relied so heavily on the math accountable talk stems, but after a few weeks they didn’t really even need them anymore!

 Were they all perfect math students because of this tool?
 Nope.

-- Other people figure things out differently, and I can use different strategies, too.
+- People figure things out differently, and I can use different strategies, too.

 - Other people get it wrong sometimes… just like me.

-- I can ask people how they figured it out, and that is helpful to me.
+- Asking others how they figured it out is helpful to me.

 Additional Math Links You May Enjoy